 As the owner of a rental property, you will be making numerous policies that will impact your tenants.
 For example, many landlords do not allow smoking on their property and opt to not rent to smokers.
 This is well within your legal rights as a landlord.
 Another common policy relates to pets.
 Many landlords determine their rental will have a no-pet policy.
 Opting to not rent to pet owners is 100 percent legal.
-However, things become more grey for many landlords when the topic of a service animal, assistance animal or emotional support animal is brought up.
+However, things become more grey for many landlords on how to deny a service animal, assistance animal or emotional support animal.

 Understanding The Difference Between Service Animals and Assistance Animals

 First, it is important to truly understand the differences between the language surrounding service animals.
 Many landlords easily recognize a service animal that has been trained to do specific tasks.
 For example, if an applicant is blind and uses a guide dog, very few landlords would argue the legitimacy of the service animal’s presence.

 However, when it comes to assistance animals, also referred to at times as an emotional support animal, the debate becomes more heated.
 According to HUD, the following describes the criteria of an assistance animal: